 This course discusses basic principles of corporate finance and provides practical tools for financial decisions and valuation.
 The course consists of five sections.
 The first, Capital Budgeting Decisions, shows optimal project acceptance criteria consistent with the objective of maximizing the market value of the firm.
 The second section, Estimating the Cost of Capital, extends the analysis from the Capital Markets course to the practice of estimating a project’s expected return, using factor models.
 The third part of the course, Valuation Techniques, develops several valuation methods used in practice, including WACC, APV, multiples, and real options.
 Part four, Capital Structure and Dividend Policies, involves a discussion of how capital structure and dividend decisions affect firm value and survey industry practice.
 Finally, part five of the course, Investment Banking, develops key principles and practices for raising capital, mergers and acquisitions, and modern restructuring techniques.

-The purpose of this course is to develop students' effectiveness to lead at the level of the entire organization by (1) introducing them to frameworks that are useful for diagnosing organizational performance and (2) helping them learn how to exercise leadership through organizational culture, organizational design, organizational congruence, and effective change management.
+The purpose of this course is to help students develop leadership skills to create and sustain organizations by (1) introducing them to frameworks that are useful for diagnosing and managing organizational performance, and (2) helping them learn how to exercise leadership through organizational culture, organizational design, organizational politics, and organizational congruence.

 This course is designed to provide Tuck students with immediately applicable skills for professional communication.
 You will complete the course with an understanding of and demonstrated improvements in overall communication, delivery and presentation skills.
 In addition, you will learn and practice effective techniques for delivering feedback.
 This mini-course is during the second half of Fall B to allow you to immediately apply your ManComm skills – during winter recruiting, your FYP and summer internship.